 Once you have set a well-researched asking price, it’s time to get the word out.
 Market your home in every possible way.

-You have taken the FSBO path to save money on the commission, but that only happens if the home actually sells.
+You've taken the FSBO path to save money on the commission, but that only happens if the home actually sells.
 Reinvest some of the money you expect to save and put it toward an aggressive marketing strategy.

 6) Your photos matter.